loopbackio/loopback.io/pages/en/lb2/Security-advisory-01-12-2016.md

 ```

 {% include warning.html content="
-Be sure that you have updated to loopback-component-passport **version 2.0.0** or higher." %}
+Be sure that you have updated to loopback-component-passport **version 2.0.0** or higher.
+" %}